August 26, 2014

 - Buying programs where the vendor makes buying merchandise easy and painless for retailers.

-Of course, working together means there are things the vendor should expect of the retailer, too.
+Of course, working together means there are things the vendor should expect from the retailer, too.
 These include:

 - Buying and displaying a well-rounded selection of vendor-supplied merchandise, instead of just cherry-picking a few hot-selling items.